 After several years of persistent and conscientious effort, Albert's first acting break came in 2006 when he landed a role in Disney's live-action film version of the classic cartoon Underdog, (James Belushi, Amy Adams, Jason Lee).
-Since then, his film and TV roles have included Gotham (FOX), 30 Rock (NBC), Law & Order SVU (NBC), Body of Proof (ABC), Ghosts of Girlfriends Past, The Makeover (ABC), Clear History (HBO), and Brotherhood (Showtime).
+Since then, his film and TV roles have included Gotham (FOX), Girls (HBO), Patriots Day, 30 Rock (NBC), Law & Order SVU (NBC), Body of Proof (ABC), Ghosts of Girlfriends Past, The Makeover (ABC), Clear History (HBO), and Brotherhood (Showtime).
 He has been cast by directors such as Spike Lee, Greg Mottola, Henry Bromell, and Mark Waters to act opposite Helen Hunt, Liev Schreiber, Julia Stiles, Matthew McConaughey, Jennifer Garner, Justin Long, Larry David, Cybill Shepherd, and Mariska Hargitay.

 Albert broadened his interests to filmmaking in 2007 when he wrote, directed, and produced his first film, Fate Scores, an experimental silent film which was recognized by the prestigious National Film Board of Canada and acquired by Moving Images Distribution (formerly Canadian Filmmakers Distribution West) after a successful festival run.

 Albert directed and starred in his follow-up film, The Commitment, about an interracial gay couple adopting a newborn baby.
 After the couple meets the pregnant Asian birthmother, they receive a surprise that threatens their relationship.
 In addition to writing, directing, and executive producing the film, Albert also stars as Robert.
 Richard Propes of The Independent Critic wrote, "Emotional resonance, joy and heartbreak... indeed, this is a film that would be difficult to pull off if not for its tremendously talented cast."
-The film has screened at over 35 film festivals on four continents and won multiple awards, most notably edging out Oscar®-nominated Moonrise Kingdom to win a 2013 NASW Media Award.
+The film has screened at 40 film festivals on five continents and won multiple awards, most notably edging out Oscar®-nominated Moonrise Kingdom to win a 2013 NASW Media Award.
 The film is available at Amazon.com on the compilation Green Briefs.